ScreepsPlus/site-hugo/content/events.md

 All players with a fully automated AI are invited to participate.

-Rules are subject to change, stay up to date in #botarena in the screeps slack.
+Rules are subject to change, stay up to date in #botarena in the screeps discord.

 ### Rules: